On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-\begin{remark} Each class $(\mathcal{K}_n,\onleq)$ gives rise to a theory $T^+_n$ defined as in \ref{the_theory}.
-It is straightforward to verify that our theories $T^+_n$ coincide with the theories $T_n$ defined in \cite[4.21]{baldwin_preprint}.
-In particular, $T^+_0$ is the theory of an infinite set, while $T^+_1$ is the theory of the free pseudoplane (cf. also \cite{tent2}). \end{remark}
+We start by recalling the definition of $n$-open graphs from \cite{baldwin_preprint}.
+If $A$ is a graph then the we denote by $\vartheta_A(a)$ the valency (cf.~\ref{def:graphs}) of an element $a\in A$.
+We notice that each class $(\mathcal{K}_n,\specialonleq)$ defined in \ref{pseudoplane:def.hyperfree} determines a theory $T^+_n$ as in \ref{the_theory}.
+It is straightforward to verify that our theories $T^+_n$ coincide with the theories $T_n$ defined in \cite{baldwin_preprint}.
+In particular, we remark that $T^+_0$ is the theory of an infinite set, while $T^+_1$ is the theory of the free pseudoplane.